 The Traffic In And Around Newcastle

 Now, the first thing to say is that bad traffic in Newy is still nothing compared to what you get down the road in Sydney, but it is a really good indicator of the increasing population of Newcastle and the Hunter region.
 The city council is trying to tackle this issue head on with public transport and Park & Ride schemes.
 We’ve even heard that driverless cars moving people around the city might be a silver-bullet for the issue.
 The main knock-on effect from having too many vehicles on the road is the strain it puts on parking.
-This is another headache for the council, particularly when it comes to people driving into the city center.
+This is another headache for the council, particularly when it comes to people driving into the city centre.
 Some have said that the answer to this will be parking provided in new apartment blocks, or near public transport interchanges.
 Whether this argument is watertight remains to be seen.

 Downtown Newcastle NSW

 The next visual clue of things changing in Newcastle (and one which is almost impossible to miss even for those who have just arrived in the city) is the huge number of new developments.
 The skyline of Newy is set to change dramatically over the next few years – in the future it will probably resemble other major Australian cities with a “downtown” look of high-rise apartments and office blocks.
 Now, we’re fans of positive progress and innovation, so we’re not saying this is definitely a bad thing – we’ll just have to wait and see.
 Newcastle has an impressive collection of beautiful old buildings, and these offset the modern ones nicely – some of the new developments are being built with the old fronts preserved and incorporated into the design, which is great!